 Resolution No. 5022 - Providing for the Appointment to the Offices of the City that were to be Elected on November 3, 2020

 The Fair Political Practices Commission (FPPC) requires various campaign disclosure reports from committees, candidates and elected officials at various times of the year.
 The City Clerk serves as the Filing Officer for local candidates.
-Candidate and campaign filings (including, but not limited to, the Candidate Intention Statement (501), Statement of Organization Recipient Committee (410), and Campaign Statements (460, 470) for Arroyo Grande candidates and committees for a particular election, are available for public review on the City’s website.
-Original documents (un-redacted) are public information and available in the City Clerk’s Office for review by appointment during regular business hours Monday through Thursday, 8:00 a.m. to 5:00 p.m.
+Candidate and campaign filings (including, but not limited to, the Candidate Intention Statement (501), Statement of Organization Recipient Committee (410), and Campaign Statements (460, 470) for Arroyo Grande candidates and committees for a particular election, are available for review through the City's Campaign Electronic Filing System public portal.* Unredacted documents available in the City Clerk’s Office for review by appointment during regular business hours Monday through Thursday, 8:00 a.m. to 5:00 p.m.
 Copies of statements can be made upon receipt of payment to the City of 10 cents per page.

 Voter registration forms are available at the San Luis Obispo County Clerk-Recorder’s Office, library, DMV, U.S. post offices, and City Hall.
 For additional information, visit the California Secretary of State website.

 On May 8, 2020, recognizing the threat COVID-19 continues to pose to public health, Governor Gavin Newsom issued Executive Order N-64-20 which, among other things, orders the November 3, 2020 General Election to be conducted as an all-mail ballot election.
 Accordingly, all registered voters in California will receive a vote-by-mail ballot in the mail before the election.
-In-person voting locations will still be available on Election Day.
-An update on in-person voting locations will be provided on the San Luis Obispo County Clerk-Recorder’s website once the details of in-person voting and drop-off locations have been determined.
+In-person voting locations will still be available at various Voter Service Centers.

 The California Secretary of State is now offering Where’s My Ballot?—a new way for voters to track and receive notiﬁcations on the status of their vote-by-mail ballot.
 Powered by BallotTrax, Where’s My Ballot? lets voters know where their ballot is, and its status, every step of the way.
 Sign-up at WheresMyBallot.sos.ca.gov to receive automatic email, SMS (text), or voice call notiﬁcations about your ballot.